PetroleumCyberneticsGroup/FieldOpt/FieldOpt/ERTWrapper/README.md

 The ECLIPSE libraries from ERT must be installed in order to compile this library.

 ## Implemented Functionality

 ### ECLGridReader

+This wrapper should not be used directly by applications.
+A `Grid` class that uses it has been created in `Library/model/grid`.

 General operations: